Period 5 element: Strontium

 Strontium is the second element placed in the 5th period.
 It is an alkaline earth metal, a relatively reactive group, although not nearly as reactive as the alkali metals.
 Like rubidium, it has 5 electron shells or energy levels, and in accordance with the Madelung rule it has two electrons in its 5s subshell.
 Strontium is a soft metal and is extremely reactive upon contact with water.
-If it does come in contact with water, though, it will combine with the atoms of both oxygen and hydrogen to form strontium hydroxide and pure hydrogen gas which quickly diffuses in the air.
+If it comes in contact with water, it will combine with the atoms of both oxygen and hydrogen to form strontium hydroxide and pure hydrogen gas which quickly diffuses in the air.
 In addition, strontium, like rubidium, oxidizes in air and turns a yellow color.
 When ignited, it will burn with a strong red flame.

 d-block elements

 Yttrium

 Yttrium is a chemical element with symbol Y and atomic number 39.
 It is a silvery-metallic transition metal chemically similar to the lanthanides and it has often been classified as a "rare earth element".
 Yttrium is almost always found combined with the lanthanides in rare earth minerals and is never found in nature as a free element.
 Its only stable isotope, 89Y, is also its only naturally occurring isotope.

 In 1787, Carl Axel Arrhenius found a new mineral near Ytterby in Sweden and named it ytterbite, after the village.
 Johan Gadolin discovered yttrium's oxide in Arrhenius' sample in 1789, and Anders Gustaf Ekeberg named the new oxide yttria.
 Elemental yttrium was first isolated in 1828 by Friedrich Wöhler.

-The most important use of yttrium is in making phosphors, such as the red ones used in television set cathode ray tube (CRT) displays and in LEDs.
+The most important use of yttrium is in making phosphors, such as the red ones used in television set cathode-ray tube (CRT) displays and in LEDs.
 Other uses include the production of electrodes, electrolytes, electronic filters, lasers and superconductors; various medical applications; and as traces in various materials to enhance their properties.
 Yttrium has no known biological role, and exposure to yttrium compounds can cause lung disease in humans.